Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🥾 Easy | Google Maps | Park Website | Cost: free for parking & entrance

-The majestic Boonton falls are located in Grace Lord Park.
+The majestic Boonton Falls are located in Grace Lord Park.
 There are actually two sets of waterfalls.
-The first is by a fountain, close to when you walk into the park, and the second is down a somewhat hidden trail in Grace Lord Park.
+The first is by a fountain, located close to the entrance of the park.
+The second is down a somewhat hidden trail in Grace Lord Park.
 It’s hidden in the sense that there’s no sign posted for the trail, but it runs along the river.

 These are great waterfalls to visit if you have children or those who cannot walk long, steep distances.